timmyang/R_Programming/README.md

 # Week1_Material.R
-  This file contains personal notes taken from an online course called "R Programming by Johns Hopkins University" - Coursera
+  This file contains personal notes taken from an online course, "R Programming by Johns Hopkins University" by Coursera